thibaultg01/mediLabo-microservices/README.md

 ### Green practices already applied

 - **Use of DTOs** to limit the size of data exchanged between microservices and avoid sending unnecessary fields.
-- **Pagination on list endpoints** (patients, notes) to reduce memory usage and network transfers.
 - **Clear separation of responsibilities** between microservices to avoid duplicated processing.
-- **Minimal and structured logging**, with reduced verbosity in production environments.
 - **On-demand business processing**, such as calculating the diabetes risk only when requested.
 - **Dockerized microservices**, allowing controlled resource usage and reproducible environments.
 - **Simple and sober front-end design**, limiting unnecessary client-side processing and API calls.